harrystech/arthur-redshift-etl/cloudformation/README.md

 # Overview

-This directory contains the descriptions and tools to use AWS CloudFormation to setup a VPC (with subnets, security groups, etc.) and Redshift cluster (with parameter groups etc.) to run the ETL.
+This directory contains the descriptions and tools to use AWS CloudFormation to setup a VPC (with subnets, security groups, etc.),
+Redshift clusters (with parameter groups etc.) to run the ETL, a role that has permissions to run or schedule ETLs.

 # Prerequisites

 ## Key pairs

 A key pair has to be created beforehand.
 The name of the keypair must be `dw-{ENV}-keypair` where the `ENV` is the environment that you choose for the stacks, such as `prod` or `dev`.

 ## S3 buckets

-There are two different bucket that we expect to get used.
+There are two different buckets that we expect to get used.
 Both buckets must be setup before you can start running the ETL and are not part of the CloudFormation setup.
-* The `object-store` is used for temporary data around schemas, data files and configuration.
+* The *object store* is used for temporary data around schemas, data files and configuration.
-* The `data-lake` maybe used to load static data from or to unload cluster data into.
+* The *data lake* maybe used to load static data from or to unload cluster data into.

 # Resources

 Note:
 All resources created will have a tag of `user:project` with value `data-warehouse` to easily build a Resource Group and to track costs in Billing.
 Also, names will start with `dw-` to make them easy to find in the AWS Console, which is to say that the `Name` tag is set as much as possible.

 ## Data Warehouse VPC (`dw_vpc.yaml`)